 expiration dates and best by dates have very different meanings.
 Expiration dates tell consumers the

 last day a product is safe to consume.
-On the other hand, best by date
+On the other hand, for most food products, best by date

 tells you that the food is no longer in its perfect condition from that date.

-similar to food coloring, it has no nutritional value or taste to contribute to
+similar to food coloring, it has no nutritional value, taste or aroma to contribute to

 the overall food product.
 So you can be assured that using the ink beyond the best

 by date is safe as long as the ink is still sealed in its foil packaging.